Vanessa Lachey Admits No Parent Has It Together & It's Refreshing AF

-Vanessa Lachey's New Documentary Is On A Mission To Shed A Light On The Realities Of Parenthood — INTERVIEW
+Vanessa Lachey Is On A Mission To Shed A Light On The Realities Of Parenthood — INTERVIEW

-This Is Parenthood — a 16-minute YouTube documentary — officially launches today and if you're looking for real, honest talk about parenting, this is for you.
+Romper recently spoke to Lachey, who has recently partnered with the brand Water Wipes, over the phone to talk about motherhood in the digital age and This Is Parenthood — a 16-minute YouTube documentary that officially launches today.
 The short features several parents through pregnancies, birthdays, back-to-work transitions, and relationships.
 "When I heard about this campaign, I was like, 'This is what I’ve been trying to put into words, or trying to tell people or trying to express.'
 And I could never do it as beautifully as they could in this documentary, created by Lucy Cohen," Lachey tells Romper over the phone.
 "Now I just want to spread the word and encourage people to check out this documentary and encourage people to start an open and honest conversation about parenthood."

 As a mother of two who lives and breathes these types of conversations with other mothers, I can attest to the difficulty in letting others see my scars.
 It's as if by being transparent with the harder parts of parenting, I'm outing myself as an incompetent failure.
 The documentary moves the conversations from the image of what people believe parenting to be, to what it actually is.

-Note: Editor's note: This article has been updated for clarity.